BogdanDIA/tesla-ble/README.md

 Car Present
 ```

-If all above worked, now the rest of commands should work as well, e.g setting 3 Amps charging current:
+If all above worked, now the rest of commands should work as well:

 ```
+cd tesla-ble
-./charging_set_amps 3
+./charging_set_amps.sh 3
+./charging_get_bcontroller.sh
+./charging_set_state.sh
+...
 ```

 **Note 1:**